 This amazing trail takes you along the Mediterranean coastline, offering stunning views of the Mediterranean sea and surrounding mountains.
 You’ll also get to explore some of the area’s most beautiful villages and towns as you make your way along this incredible hiking route.

 The Camí de Ronda trail starts in Portbou, a small village bordering France.
 It follows the Catalan coast, finishing in Ulldecona, a town bordering Valencia.
-Of its 31 stages, 12 take place in the Costa Brava, connecting all the coastal villages.
+Of its 31 stages, 12 take place in the Costa Brava, connecting all the seaside towns.
 We’ve written about one of the stages, the one from Calella to Palamós, and more guides about the other sections will follow soon!

 We can’t recommend enough to hike at least one section of this trail.
 It’s an excellent way to discover hidden coves and beautiful corners and marvel at the contrast of the green of the pines with the blue of the sea.